tshepang/blog-movies/content/movies/2011 movie review.rst

 The year's **most desirable gal** is `Sandra Oh`_ in `Rabbit Hole`_, playing a small role as the love interest.
 Watching this has changed my view of her...
 I want her, now!
-Here's the (multiple) runner-ups:
+Here's the runner-ups:

 1. `Andie MacDowell`_ (`Sex, Lies, and Videotape`_)
 2. `Shirley MacLaine`_ (`Being There`_)